The Trades House of Glasgow

 Each year, the Deacon Convener in office nominates a charity or

-project to benefit from fundraisers promoted by the House; with a
+project to benefit from fundraisers promoted by the House.
+In 2018

-main event being held in May.
-In 2017, funds will be raised for the
+funds will be raised for the Kinship Care Initiative, with

 Helping the needy in and around the City of Glasgow